danielnuriyev/danielnuriyev.github.io/README.md

 **Behavioral**
 - Respect.
 Be respectful to everyone and everything.
 - Truth
-  - Honesty. always say the truth respectfully not to offend and humbly because this is just your perspective.
+  - Honesty.
+Always say the truth respectfully not to offend and humbly because this is just your perspective.
 If you lie once, thinking that the truth will not be discovered, you should also know when discovered, you may never be trusted again.
 Do not lie even as a joke.
 There are other ways to joke.
 Say the full truth.
 Incomplete truth may lead to different outcome.
   - Bravery.
 Truth requires respect, humbleness and bravery because truth may lead to temporarily undesirable outcome for you.
   - Reliability.
 When you agree to do something, you must do it.
 Otherwise you may never be trusted.
   - Responsibility.
-When you are resopnsible for someone and something, do not slack.
+When you are responsible for someone and something, do not slack.
 You will be perceived as unreliable and weak.
 - Proactive selfless care.
 Proactively help even an insect, even if you have to deviate from your current activity.
 Do it for them.

 Respect reduces the pride which is an obstacle for any constructive change.